TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 PSAC enables multiple concurrent events in-progress at the same time, resulting in lower latency for individual events, because of no locking and no delaying for events.

 _But how does it keep that safe?:_
 PSAC makes multiple concurrent `Withdraw`s safe by keeping track of all in-progress events.
-It effectively tracks all possible outcome states of in-progress events, and when a concurrent event arrives the preconditions can be checked against all outcomes.
-If preconditions hold in all states, an event can already be accepted for processing (and the 2PC commit vote send).
+It effectively tracks all possible outcome states of in-progress events, and when a concurrent event arrives, the preconditions can be checked against all outcomes.
+If preconditions hold in all states, an event can already be accepted for processing (and the 2PC commit vote sent).
 Same for abort, if the preconditions fail in all states.
 If the preconditions hold in some states, but not all, PSAC falls back to 2PL/2PC behavior and delays the events.
 For our `Withdraw` example, multiple `Withdraw`s can be in progress concurrently when there is enough balance available for all.
 Other examples such as `Deposit`s can also run concurrently, because adding money to an account is always allowed by its preconditions.

 The PSAC diagram (above on the right) tries to explain in more detail how this works and represents the internal decisions of above sequence diagrams:
 1. The `Withdraw` arrives and since there are no events in progress, the preconditions are checked against the account state of €100.
 Now internally there are two possible outcome states, represented by the arrows: €100, when the `Withdraw` is eventually aborted by the transaction manager, and €70 when the `Withdraw` is committed. `+` and `-` respectively representing the global commit and global abort.
-2. Now when another `Withdraw` arrives the possible outcomes tree is split again for the existing possible states.
+2. Now when another `Withdraw` arrives, the possible outcomes tree is split again for the existing possible states.
 3. When a `Withdraw` of €60 arrives, it is delayed, because in some of the outcome states its preconditions are valid and in some not.
-4. As -€50 commits, the outcome tree can be pruned, and the leafs where it had aborted are cut off.
+4. As -€50 commits, the outcome tree can be pruned, and the leaves where it had aborted are cut off.
 5. Now -€60 can be retried and can be directly rejected (`Fail`), because in no possible outcome state its preconditions hold.
-6. When the first event commits the last open branch is pruned as well and the state can be calculated by applying the postconditions of all events in order of original arrival.
+6. When the first event commits the last open branch is pruned as well, and the state can be calculated by applying the postconditions of all events in order of original arrival.

 This blog post's goal is to intuitively sketch the algorithm.
 Please see [the paper](https://doi.org/10.22152/programming-journal.org/2021/5/3) for more details.